yonka2019/CSGO-BG-Changer/README.md

 #### 1.1 Main

-The main window is consisting of a list view representing your current Background Library.
+The main window is consisting of a list view representing your current Background list.
 These backgrounds can be applied to CS:GO.

 At the bottom of the window is CS:GO Path manager as well as a button to restore to the default CS:GO backgrounds,  button to change display language,  button to reload the list of the backgrounds, button to open the folder of the backgrounds in the explorer and button to see additional information about Background Changer.
 You can also hover over "unnamed" button to get information about the button.